Last Updated on 14th January 2022 by Sarah Sarsby

 However, at the time of reviewing Kiehl’s, I hadn’t tried the Daily Reviving Concentrate.
-After loving the Kiehl’s Midnight Recovery Concentrate to the point of fault, I wanted to start using a daytime facial oil in my skincare routine.
+After loving Kiehl’s Midnight Recovery Concentrate so much, I wanted to start using a daytime facial oil in my skincare routine.

 My skin was feeling a bit dehydrated and needed a bit of extra nourishment, which gave me all the ammunition I needed to make another beauty purchase…

-It’s the same texture as the Midnight Concentrate – lightweight and it melts easily into skin – but stimulates the skin in a very different way to its night-time sister.
+The daily oil has the same texture as the Midnight Concentrate – lightweight and it melts easily into skin – but stimulates the skin in a different way.
 The Daily Reviving Concentrate feels more refreshing, invigorating and energising, whereas the Midnight Recovery Concentrate is more relaxing, moisturising and calming.

 In terms of packaging, I love its bright yellow appearance.
 It reminds me of summer and I’ve been digging yellow recently, so this looks great on my skincare shelf.

 The addition of a facial oil into my morning skincare routine was the right choice as my skin did look a bit more radiant and felt a bit more hydrated.
 It has a distinct, vitalising scent, (probably from the ginger?)
 I know that’s a poor description but it’s the best one I’ve got.

 However, it didn’t compare to the Midnight Recovery Concentrate and my skin wasn’t noticing the same sudden improvements as that miraculous oil.

 But, I vividly remember feeling like the Midnight Concentrate wasn’t doing much for me one month in and it’s now one of my favourite facial oils, so I remembered to be patient.